-From Stone to Print – Abigail Trujillo Vázquez, Early Stage Researcher
+From Stone to Print – a recent exhibition by Abigail Trujillo Vázquez, Early Stage Researcher

 In the 21st century the Cultural Heritage field is an epistemic arena where timeless concerns are forged into contemporary ways to enquire on who we were, how we make, who are and were the others, and above all, perhaps, how do we face change.
 The science and technology of cultural heritage today is an interface between the past and the future.
 Technological innovations allow us to record, codify and reproduce different aspects of significant objects, so we preserve them in time.
 Even confronting the paradox that material technologies are improved and subsequently replaced while the objects continue to age.

 Uncountable material achievements have been lost in the turmoil of human history, destroyed by nature or war, they will never be known to us.
 Yet, Cultural Heritage designs high quality taxonomies, to enable other human beings or even other intelligences able to understand what we have managed to recover.
 There are known technical and political limitations of this era, yet an optimistic view about the digital future drives the aesthetic adventure of handling and experiencing traces of the past.